 Secondary data on a building inspection checklist might include a comments section.
 In many cases, your field staff may leave the comments section blank.

 If there are comments, ask yourself a simple question to make sense of this information: does this confirm or deny “mission critical data” about the building?
-If the data is relatively unremarkable, briefly skim it and move on.
+If the data in the digital inspection form is relatively unremarkable, briefly skim it and move on.

 Quick Action Review: